ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

 main();
 ```

-As we learned earlier, listening to a promise using `.then()` does not affect nor start that promise — it has no side-effect on that promise.
+As we learned earlier, listening to a promise using `.then()` neither affects nor starts that promise — it has no side-effect on that promise.
 And `await` behaves the same — it also has no side-effect on the source promise.
 It simply waits for its eventual value.